MicrosoftDocs/VBA-Docs/api/Publisher.Document.Close.md

 ## Example

 This example opens a publication in a new instance of Publisher for modification and then closes the publication.
-(Note that to make this example work, you must replace  _Filename_ with a valid file name .)
+(Note that to make this example work, you must replace  _FileName_ with a valid file name .)

 ```vb